NHSDigital/bcss-playwright/utils/oracle/TEMP_subject_selection_query_builder.md

 - [ ] Document all enums and supporting classes used by the builder.
 - [ ] Add logging for all major decision points in query construction.
 - [ ] Review and update doc strings for clarity and completeness.
+- [ ] Double check `_add_criteria_date_field` against `addCriteriaDateField` to see if functionality ported over correctly.
+This included looking at any methods referenced in this method.